 7. Wanderers FC (HFX)

 Congratulations to Calvary FC who are the the first ever CPL Spring Season Champions!
 A stellar first half earns coach Tommy Wheeldon Jr. and his Calgary based Crew a berth in the Canadian Premier League playoffs in late October.

 Spring Season Final Standings

 1. Cavalry FC (CGY) Earn CPL Finals Berth

 CPL Soccer Teams 2019

-Though nothing is official, potential cities for CPL Expansion include Moncton, New Brunswick, Regina or Saskatoon, Saskatchewan, Quebec City or Sherbrooke, and Mississauga, Ontario.
+Though nothing is official, potential cities for CPL expansion include Moncton, New Brunswick, Regina and Saskatoon, Saskatchewan, Quebec City and Sherbrooke, Quebec, and Mississauga, Ontario.
 Great Canuck sports fan cities!

-Commissioner David Clanachan is on record stating that the league will have 10 teams by 2020.
+Commissioner David Clanachan is on record stating that the CPL will have 10 teams by 2020.
 That's a lofty goal which the 2019 season will dictate.

 CPL 2019 Schedule